Heal brain injuries with chiropractor Dr. Brian Hanks, DC.

 Got kids in soccer, hockey, football or cheerleading?
 Do they jump on a trampoline or ride a bike?
-You need this info about concussions and brain health!!!
+You need this info about how to heal a concussions and brain health!!!

 When my 3yo got a concussion this summer, we took him to a functional neurologist for therapy to get his brain back to where it was before (or better) and we ended up having even more sessions to heal my 10yo daughter’s motion sickness!
 She can now ride without SeaBands or a plastic bag and even look down and read! 😮 She is also more coordinated and seems to be having an easier time with Math this year when she does her exercises regularly…